 - Denied payments – If you’re unable to complete a PayPal purchase online, you should look into the reason behind the denial right away.

 If you’re dealing with a hacked PayPal account, your funds are in danger.
 Don’t waste any time waiting to see what will happen.
-Learn how to recover your funds and account in our next blog.

 How Are PayPal Accounts Hacked?